LotteLinkArchive/SurRender/README.md

 ## Bugs, feature requests and general issues

 Please post any bugs and feature requests under the [issues tab](https://git.lotte.link/naphtha/SurRender/issues).
 We'll help you when we can, and investigate as many bugs as possible.
 We're also always looking for feature suggestions and ideas on how things could be changed.

+## Documentation

+The project currently lacks official documentation, but we may add some information and guidance to the Gitea Wiki section.
+For now, read the comments in the header files.
+They are VERY verbose, and there are a lot of them.
+It should be fairly easy to understand the majority of the library's interface(s).